COLAMAroro/CI_TEST/README.md

 # CI_TEST
-Testing continous integration with GitHub actions for EPITECH
+Testing continous integration with GitHub Actions for EPITECH

-This repo serve as an example for EPITECH student wanting to try out Continuous Development et Continuous Delivery
+This repo serves as an example for EPITECH students who want to try out *Continuous Development* and *Continuous Delivery*.

-Every example here can ba taken as example
+Every example here can be taken as an example.